-3Although Concentrations are a minimum 21 hours, some may require additional hours.
+4Although concentrations are a minimum 21 hours, some may require additional hours.
 Please check the Bulletin.
-The attached concentration within the baseline program is limited to only those concentrations listed on the back of the Program Checklist and in the "Minors, Concentrations, Electives" Section of the Bulletin for this Department unless otherwise specified here.
+The attached concentration within the baseline program is limited to only those concentrations listed on the back of the Program Checklist and in the "Concentrations, Minors, Electives" Section of the Bulletin for this Department unless otherwise specified here.

-6Elective hours must first be used towards fulfilling concentration hours.
+NOTE: Elective hours must first be used towards fulfilling concentration hours.
+[CS] = capstone course and cannot be substituted.